Vt. veterans raising cash for NH crash victims' families

 "Family members are not only going to need help financially but psychologically, too," Rediker said.

-A GoFundMe page set up by the motorcycle club has already raised hundreds of thousands of dollars.
 All the money will be used to support the families of the victims.